zencart/documentation/content/user/sideboxes/sideboxes_when_logged_in.md

 1. Locate the module for the sidebox (or boxes) that you want to treat like this.
 You'll find them in `includes/modules/sideboxes`.

-2. Create over-ride files for them by copying them to ` includes/modules/sideboxes/YOURTEMPLATE`.
+2. Create override files for them by copying them to ` includes/modules/sideboxes/YOURTEMPLATE`.

-3. Open the over-ride file and find a couple of lines that look similar to
+3. Open the override file and find a couple of lines that look similar to

 ```
 // test if box should display